COSC481W-2021Fall/capstone-runtime-terror/README.md

-Code review checklist
+Code Review Checklist
-[]- Two people have reviewed this code.
+-[ ] Two people have reviewed this code.
-[]- There are no merge conflicts.
+-[ ] There are no merge conflicts.
-[]- Code has been tested and functions properly.
+-[ ]- Code has been tested and functions properly.
-[]- Code is structered properly.
+-[ ]- Code is structered properly.
-[]- Code doesn't conflict with other branches
+-[ ]- Code doesn't conflict with other branches
-[]- No new bug is introduced.
+-[ ]- No new bug is introduced.